 Tracy Clayton: You know what, I’m now just starting to cross over from terrified to excited.
 This is my first official podcasting job since last year when Another Round went on hiatus and I was nervous to the point of wondering if I remembered how to do it.
 Can I still read words out loud?
-Turns out... not very well and that's taking some practice.
-I'm starting to feel the tingle in my bones, and the muscle memory is coming back though.
+Turns out…not very well and that's taking some practice, but I'm starting to feel the tingle in my bones, and the muscle memory is coming back.
 I'm at the point of being super excited when I think about the people that I'm speaking to, and think about how ridiculous this all is.
 I'm sitting across the table from people I’ve basically grown up with.
 In that sense, I’m just glad to be working again.
 The money's nice, and it's good to feel well enough to do this again.

 Was it difficult to make a return to the mic?

 It was and it wasn't.
 It was difficult because I didn't know if I could take on a project of this magnitude.
 I wondered if I needed to take on smaller projects with smaller steps before really jumping back into the saddle.
-But when am I going to get to talk to Garrett Morris, like ever?
+But when am I going to get to talk to Garrett Morris like ever?
 When am I going to get to talk to any of these people?
-To add to that, it’s exciting to work with Netflix and be out in LA and not in New York where it's all rainy, gloomy, and depressing right now.
-My emotions were like, hold up, wait a minute... but my brain was saying: Nope, we are doing it; we’re going.
-Let's go.
+To add to that, it’s exciting to work with Netflix and be out in LA and not in New York where it's all rainy, gloomy and depressing right now.
+My emotions was like, hold up, wait a minute…but my brain was saying nope, we doing it, we’re going, let's go.